- Education and Science»

 No freeman shall be taken or imprisoned or disseised or exiled or in any way destroyed, nor shall we go upon him, or send upon him, except by the lawful judgment of his peers and by the law of the land.

 The liberties and freedoms in Magna Carta did not apply to the general public at first.
 Over time, Magna Carta became a symbol of English liberty and many of the rights contained in it were applied to all Englishmen.
 After John, the parliament confirmed the Magna Carta.
 Under Edward I Parliament standardized the document in 1297.
 Later, Edward III (1368) demanded that Magna Carta be “holden and kept in all points; and if there shall be any statute made to the contrary, it shall be holden to none.”
 Here we see the seeds of a constitution acting as a “fundamental” or “supreme” law.
-During the 17th century English Puritans used the document to oppose the monarchy.
-They asserted that the document did not just apply to the aristocracy, but to everyone.
+During the 17th century Sir Edward Coke used the document to oppose the monarchy.
+He asserted that the document did not just apply to the aristocracy, but to everyone.
+In his 1628 Petition of Right, Coke and others forced Charles I to reaffirm the rights under Magna Carta.
+The English Puritans followed suit, using Magna Carta much as Coke used it in opposing the Stuart monarchy.
 This had the effect of giving Magna Carta a more vital role in English law.

 About the time the Puritans were extending the application of Magna Carta in England, the Magna Carta was making its way across the Atlantic and into North America, Magna Carta showed up in the “Parallels of Massachusetts” which said that the rights within Magna Carta are not to be denied the citizens of Massachusetts.
 Later, the colonists formed their own bill of rights with the Massachusetts Body of Liberties (1641).
 In William Penn’s Frame of Government (1682) Penn drew upon Magna Carta to make his document and was responsible for the first printing of the Great Charter in the colonies.
-Its importance to American constitutionalism is that many of the prohibitions on government action and the freedoms contained within the Bill of Rights (up to 20% of them) were contained in Magna Carta.
+Penn's views of Magna Carta were much like that of Coke's in England, treating it as a fundamental law of the land.
+Its importance to American constitutionalism is that many of the prohibitions on governmental action and the freedoms contained within the Bill of Rights (up to 20% of them) were contained in Magna Carta.

 Today, many of the statutory features of Magna Carta have been whittled away by act of Parliament.
 However, there is no doubt that the foundation for many of our modern liberties lie with that great document that was sealed by England's most notorious tyrant over 700 years ago.